mapeditor/tiled/docs/reference/tmx-changelog.md

 Below are described the changes/additions that were made to the [TMX format](tmx-map-format.md) for recent versions of Tiled.

+## Tiled 0.15 ##

+* The `offsetx` and `offsety` attributes are now also used for `imagelayer` elements, replacing the `x` and `y` attributes previously used.
+This change was made for consistency with the other layer types.
+* The tiles in an image collection tileset are no longer guaranteed to be consecutive, because removing tiles from the collection will no longer change the IDs of other tiles.

 ## Tiled 0.14 ##

 * Added optional `offsetx` and `offsety` attributes to the `layer` and `objectgroup` elements.
 These specify an offset in pixels that is to be applied when rendering the layer.
 The default values are 0.